cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.md

 ### Conclusion

 This post is meant to share my key mappings, shortcuts and how I benefit from them, I am sure there are far more than I know.
-With good software, be creative with your own mappings.
+With right software, be creative with your mappings.

 # 中文